engity-com/bifroest/docs/reference/cli/recording/export.md

 Verifies a sealed native `.bcast` or CBOR `.becast` session Recording and exports its exact signed asciicast v3 stream.
 Legacy `.cast`, `.cast.zst`, and binary `.becast` remain readable.
 Format detection uses magic bytes rather than the file extension; old and new `.becast` have different magic.
 Compressed native chunks are reconstructed into a Cast, and encrypted `.becast` additionally requires a matching SSH private key.

 The exported Cast contains captured terminal, standard-output, and standard-error content and can contain secrets displayed by programs.
-Protect the output according to its sensitivity.
+It is **never redacted**, unlike redacted-by-default audit JSONL exports.
+Protect the output according to its sensitivity; even the original encrypted container exposes public metadata.
+Bifröst does not automatically create plaintext `.cast` or `.jsonl` files.

 `--with-sensitive` is mandatory before the input is opened for **every** format.
 The input must be a regular, non-symlink file and must remain the same file with unchanged size, mode, and modification time while Bifröst creates a private byte-exact snapshot.
 Verification and export use only that snapshot, preventing later input changes from altering the exported bytes.
 An encrypted snapshot remains encrypted; stdout export does not create a decrypted temporary file.
 Standard input is deliberately unsupported.